-The EMT model provided must account for any electrical, mechanical, or thermal limitations of the plant with respect to multiple voltage disturbances in quick succession, and calculate dynamically and accumulatively the impact of multiple voltage disturbances, including but not limited to the following factors:
+The EMT model provided must account for any the most restrictive32 electrical, mechanical, or thermal limitations protection of the plant with respect to multiple voltage Disturbances in quick succession, and calculate dynamically and accumulatively the impact of multiple voltage Disturbances, including but not limited to the following factors:

-- Heat dissipation across the dynamic braking resistors (if applicable); - Capability of auxiliary supplies, e.g. uninterrupted power supply (UPS); - Torsional stress and fatigue on shaft drive train and prime mover; - · Thermal design limits of the integral assembly of the plant; and - Any other relevant electrical, mechanical or thermal protection.
+- heat dissipation across the dynamic braking resistors (if applicable); - capability of auxiliary supplies, e.g. uninterrupted power supply (UPS); - torsional stress protection and fatigue on shaft drive train and prime mover (if applicable); - protection associated with tThermal design limits_of the integral assembly of the plant, and - any other relevant electrical, mechanical or thermal protection.